muktharamesh20/61040-portfolio/assignments/assignment1.md

         - maybe swiping left and right for places you wanna visit?
     - a list to keep track of what to bring (has defaults too ie hawaii, college dorm, etc)
         - when you click on an item, a bunch of items that you could buy shows up
-8. Clothes/Style
+7. Clothes/Style
     - Tailor
         - mom tries using tape measure, is it right place, etc...
         - (probably helpful for suits and such)
         - also for finding body type and style! + try it on?
     - scan barcode, tells you online price, in store price, similar item prices elsewhere too (via reverse image search)
-9. Friendships
+8. Friendships
     - sharing schedules
     - sharing class schedules
     - planning classes together
-10. 3d printing
+9. 3d printing
     - convert smtn you see in person into a 3d model
     - maybe use AI to modify that 3d model
+    - learning about 3d printers (no good guide apps yet, a bit of a learning curve)
-12. Safety
+10. Safety
     - life 360, dashboard cams
     - Dashboard camera... use ur phone instead (also helps with charging and not distracted driving)
         - safety in general, with mph and stuff too